bhushan0206/speak_buddy_flutter/setup.md

 ## Next Steps

-- Customize the template cards in `landing_page.dart`
+- Customize the feature cards in `landing_page.dart` to highlight speech therapy features
-- Add your own features in the `features/` directory
+- Add speech recognition and therapy features in the `features/` directory
-- Modify the theme and styling in `main.dart`
+- Modify the theme and styling in `main.dart` for child-friendly design
-- Add more authentication methods if needed
+- Implement speech therapy exercises and games
+- Add progress tracking and reporting features

+## Speech Therapy App Considerations

+- **COPPA Compliance**: Ensure all features comply with children's privacy regulations
+- **Accessibility**: Make the app accessible to children with different abilities
+- **Cultural Sensitivity**: Include diverse representation and language support
+- **Parent Controls**: Implement appropriate parental controls and monitoring
+- **Offline Functionality**: Ensure core features work without internet connection

 ## Support

 - Check the README.md for detailed documentation
 - Review Firebase and Flutter documentation
 - Create issues for bugs or feature requests
+- Consider speech therapy professional consultation for app features